ali-20984/machinit/readme.md

 These two changes are designed to avoid race conditions and permission problems when the installer is invoked with `sudo`.

-### Terminal Theme: Shades of Fire
+### Terminal Theme: Shades of Fire (configurable)

-I added a new "Shades of Fire" Terminal profile which applies a warm, fiery palette to Terminal.app (dark charcoal background with ember/orange/yellow text accents).
-The installer will also add a `Shades of Fire` prompt block to `~/.zshrc` (user name, arrow, and current folder styled in fiery 256-color codes) when `scripts/046_configure_terminal.sh` runs.
+Terminal theming is now configurable via `config.toml` under the `[appearance]` section.
+The default value is `shades_of_fire`, which applies the warm, ember palette to Terminal.app and adds a matching prompt block to `~/.zshrc`.

+Additionally, a minimal iTerm2 theme-import script and two small color presets are included under `assets/themes/` (`shades_of_fire.itermcolors` and `charcoal.itermcolors`).
+The installer `scripts/046_configure_iterm2.sh` will open the chosen `.itermcolors` file (or dry-run) and allow iTerm2 to register the preset when iTerm2 is installed.

 The prompt block looks like: